 Top Draw Knife Recommendations

-- Packing Including: you will receive 1 curved draw shave knife, approximately 8.07 inches/20.5 cm long, 5.3 inches/13.5 cm high, and 0.2 inches/5 mm thick, making it a suitable choice for your woodworking tools
+- Packing Including: you will receive 1 straight draw shave knife, approximately 8.07 inches/20.5 cm long, 5.3 inches/13.5 cm high, and 0.2 inches/5 mm thick, making it a suitable choice for your woodworking tools; Assembly required, the blade and handles need to be installed before use, allowing you to easily adjust and secure the tool for a more stable woodworking experience

 - Comfortable and Safe Handling: the draw knife debarking tool is crafted from steel blades and features a finely polished appearance, ensuring durability and resistance to wear over time; Designed with comfort in mind, the draw knife features a wooden handle that provides a secure grip, making it suitable for both beginners and experienced woodworkers; And this draw knife can help handle various types and sizes of wood